|Expert links:||Marginate Gills||Colourful||Alternate Clades|

 The gill attachment can be virtually anything, but usually appearing adnexed to adnate, with some species being arcuate.
 Sometimes the gills are adnately attached to a "collar" that separates from the stem to make the gills free, although the species will often be described as having adnate gills.
 Found on the ground and/or on various kinds of plant litter (leaves, needles, wood of all sizes, etc).
 Most are thought to be saprophytic.

-You'd think we'd know exactly what such a large, important group of mushrooms is related to, but it's unclear, although the majority of Mycena may be in the Marasmioid clade.
+You'd think we'd know exactly what such a large, important group of mushrooms is related to, but it's unclear.
 Most species on this page are distinguished by having warty outgrowths in the cells of the cap, even those that aren't related, which is interesting.
 The core group of Mycena have somewhat amyloid spores (turn dark in iodine).

 Key to cap diameters: (XXS) <5mm, (XS) <1cm, (S) <2.5cm, (M) > 2.5cm.
 All are Small (S) unless specified.
 The medium sized ones are so large you might not think to look on this page.

 Marginate Gills - Some Mycenas are obviously colourful, but many also have brightly painted gill edges which you almost need a magnifying glass to see.
 That may be the only bright colour on the fruitbodies.
 In many cases, the closer you look, the more beautiful the mushrooms get.

 M. purpureofusca - reddish-purple caps fading to purple-grey with purple gill edges.
 Very similar to the next group in age.

 M. viridimarginata - grey cap but olive gill edges.

 M. capillaripes - usually more grey than M. bulliformis with the same pink edges, smells like bleach!